Costa Rica in Spring

 Day 1: The tour begins at 6 pm this evening in the lobby of our hotel.
 Night in Heredia.

-Day 2: The Central Valley, where we begin our tour, is bounded to the east by the Cordillera de Talamanca, a vast mountain range protected in national parks or biological preserves.
-One national park, Tapantí-Macizo Cerro de la Muerte, is only a short distance from San José, and we’ll spend the whole morning exploring its lush cloud forest.
-Here we’ll have our first chance at many montane forest species such as Black Guan, White-bellied Mountain-gem, Collared Trogon, Prong-billed and Red-headed Barbets, Golden-bellied Flycatcher, Torrent Tyrannulet, and Spangle-cheeked and Bay-headed Tanagers.
+Day 2: We’ll begin in the Central Valley, bounded on the east by the Cordillera de Talamanca, a vast mountain range protected by national parks or biological preserves.
+One national park, Tapantí-Macizo Cerro de la Muerte, is only a short distance from Heredia, and we’ll spend the whole morning exploring its lush cloud forest.
+We’ll have our first chance at many montane forest species such as Black Guan, White-bellied Mountain-gem, Collared Trogon, Prong-billed and Red-headed Barbets, Golden-bellied Flycatcher, Torrent Tyrannulet, and Spangle-cheeked and Bay-headed Tanagers.
 Several species otherwise rare in Central America are seen regularly at Tapantí, including Green-fronted Lancebill, Silvery-fronted Tapaculo, and Wrenthrush.
-In the afternoon we’ll continue to our hotel, where the garden drips with blooming fuchsias and begonias in a high mountain valley below Cerro de la Muerte.
+In the afternoon we’ll continue to a high mountain valley below Cerro de la Muerte, and our hotel whose garden drips with blooming fuchsias and begonias.
 Night in San Gerardo de Dota.

-Day 3: Our hotel is in a lovely valley in the Cordillera de Talamanca, where we’ll have easy access to most of the montane species endemic to the area, also known as the Chiriqui Highlands, which extends into westernmost Panama.
-We’ll birdwatch along dirt roads through mid-elevation montane forest, where we’ll encounter many new species including Fiery-throated Hummingbird, Black-capped Flycatcher, Long-tailed Silky-flycatcher, Sooty and Mountain Thrushes, Sooty-capped Chlorospingus, and Yellow-thighed and Large-footed Finches.
-The gardens of our hotel may give us our first views of the magnificent Resplendent Quetzal, for which there’s sure to be a fruiting aguacatillo tree or an active nest within a short walk or drive.
-At flowers and hummingbird feeders we can expect many species of hummingbirds, including White-throated Mountain-gem, Lesser Violetear, Talamanca, and Volcano Hummingbirds.
-During our stay here we’ll continue up the cordillera, where above treeline we’ll look for such high-elevation specialties as Timberline Wren, Peg-billed Finch, and Volcano Junco.
+Day 3: From our hotel, we'll have easy access to most of the montane species endemic to the area known as the Chiriqui Highlands, which extends into westernmost Panama.
+We’ll birdwatch along dirt roads through mid-elevation montane forest, encountering many new species including Fiery-throated Hummingbird, Black-capped Flycatcher, Long-tailed Silky-flycatcher, Sooty and Mountain Thrushes, Sooty-capped Chlorospingus, and Yellow-thighed and Large-footed Finches.
+The gardens of our hotel may give us our first views of the magnificent Resplendent Quetzal as there’s almost sure to be a fruiting aguacatillo tree or an active nest within a short walk or drive.
+At flowers and feeders we can expect many species of hummingbirds, including White-throated Mountain-gem, Lesser Violetear, and Talamanca, and Volcano Hummingbirds.
+During our stay we’ll go above treeline where we’ll look for high-elevation specialties such as Timberline Wren, Peg-billed Finch, and Volcano Junco.
 Night in San Gerardo de Dota.

-Day 4: After a final look for any specialties we may have missed – perhaps Black-cheeked Warbler, Buffy Tuftedcheek, or Ochraceous Pewee – we’ll drop out of the highlands and work our way south.
-We’ll make opportunistic roadside stops as we start noticing more and more tropical birds from the bus, such as Roadside Hawk, Gray-capped Flycatcher, or perhaps even Pearl Kite or Streaked Saltator.
-As we continue down to the Pacific lowlands near Golfito and on to the more humid Osa Peninsula, roadside birds could include such tropical excitement as Yellow-throated Toucan, Crested Guan, and Golden-naped Woodpecker.
+Day 4: After a final look for any specialties we may have missed, we’ll drop out of the highlands and work our way south.
+We’ll start noticing more and more tropical birds from the bus, such as Roadside Hawk, Gray-capped Flycatcher, or perhaps even Pearl Kite or Streaked Saltator, and we’ll make opportunistic roadside stops as necessary.
+As we continue down to the Pacific lowlands near Golfito and on to the more humid Osa Peninsula, roadside birds could include such tropical elements as Yellow-throated Toucan, Crested Guan, and Golden-naped Woodpecker.
 We’ll plan to arrive at our lodge with enough time to get oriented and perhaps do some owling near the grounds.
 Night at Bosque del Río Tigre.

 Days 5–6: The Osa Peninsula is in the heart of the South Central American Pacific Slope endemic bird area.
 Not only does it host all of the region’s endemics, such as the blue and red Baird’s Trogon, the well-named Fiery-billed Aracari, the lovely Turquoise Cotinga, Black-hooded Antshrike, and Spot-crowned Euphonia, it’s also home to the very localized Costa Rican endemic Black-cheeked Ant-Tanager.
 Most of the birding is right at our lodge, where we stand a good chance of seeing all of those specialties.
-The feeders usually have visiting Little Tinamou, one of the best places to see this very secretive bird, and Black-faced Antthrushes walk around near the compost pile at dawn and dusk.
-Mixed flocks on the forest trails often have Long-billed Gnatwren, White-shouldered Tanager, Plain Xenops, and several woodcreepers, and a couple of ponds usually have Boat-billed Heron and a chance for American Pygmy Kingfisher.
+The feeders usually have visiting Little Tinamou, one of the best places to see this very secretive bird, and Black-faced Antthrush walks around near the compost pile at dawn and dusk.
+Mixed flocks on the forest trails often have Long-billed Gnatwren, White-shouldered Tanager, Plain Xenops, and several woodcreepers, and a couple of ponds usually have Boat-billed Heron and sometimes American Pygmy Kingfisher.
 We’ll also have optional afternoon excursion which involves wading up the shallow El Tigre River and a nearby stream in search of rarely-seen specialties such as White-crested Coquette and White-tipped Sicklebill.
-The birding in this area is extremely rich, and day lists of over 120 species while birding on foot and never more than a kilometer from our lodge is quite likely.
+Birding there is extremely productive and day lists of over 120 species while birding on foot and never more than a kilometer from our lodge are likely.
 Nights at Bosque del Río Tigre.

-Day 7: The first stop on our way north today will most likely be the Rincón bridge where the old-growth rainforest and mangroves are home to the rare and declining Yellow-billed Cotinga.
+Day 7: The first stop on our way north will most likely be the Rincón bridge where the old-growth rainforest and mangroves are home to the rare and declining Yellow-billed Cotinga.
 This snow-white, silent member of the cotinga family is often seen flying back and forth from fruiting trees in the forest to the mangroves where they breed.
-We’ll also have a chance for the endemic Mangrove Hummingbird, which requires the piñuela tree, found only in this country’s Pacific coast mangrove forests.
-The roadside birding as we pass north through a mosaic of forest and agricultural land could produce Southern Lapwing (a recent immigrant), Brown Capuchin, or even a Three-toed Sloth in roadside cecropia trees.
-Stopping at bridges has resulted in eye-popping views of Red-legged Honeycreeper below eye level—deep purple with a shiny sky-blue crown—several species of kingfisher, and Mangrove Swallow, while wet ditches and roadside ponds have been good bets for Bare-throated Tiger-Heron, Northern Jacana, and groups of Wood Storks and Roseate Spoonbills.
-We’ll arrive at our next hotel in the late afternoon, leaving us time to enjoy the grounds, where Rose-throated Becard and Rufous-naped Wren are likely.
+We also have a chance for the endemic Mangrove Hummingbird which requires the piñuela tree, found only in the Pacific coast mangrove forests.
+The roadside birding as we pass north through a mosaic of forest and agricultural land could produce Southern Lapwing (a recent immigrant), Brown Capuchin, or even a Three-toed Sloth in a roadside cecropia tree.
+Stopping at bridges has resulted in eye-popping views of Red-legged Honeycreeper below eye level—deep purple with a shiny sky-blue crown—several species of kingfisher, and Mangrove Swallow, while wet ditches and roadside ponds have been good bets for Bare-throated Tiger-Heron, Northern Jacana, and groups of Wood Stork and Roseate Spoonbill.
+We’ll arrive at our hotel in the late afternoon, leaving us time to enjoy the grounds, where Rose-throated Becard and Rufous-naped Wren are likely.
 Night near Carara.

-Day 8: We’ll have a couple early morning hours on a boat ride on the Tárcoles River and through the mangrove forest, where Collared Plover, Black-necked Stilt, Mangrove Vireo, and Yellow-naped Parrot are some of the target birds, while the abundance of life and diversity of water birds will make this short excursion a highlight of the tour.
-In the late morning until lunchtime we’ll pass through pastureland and patches of tropical deciduous forest where we could see such new species as Cinnamon Hummingbird, Plain-capped Starthroat, Turquoise-browed Motmot, Banded Wren, White-lored Gnatcatcher, Olive Sparrow, Double-striped Thick-knee, and possibly the elusive Lesser Ground-Cuckoo, with lunch at a lodge on the Gulf of Nicoya coast.
-We’ll spend the afternoon driving to a more comfortable elevation in the Cordillera de Tilarán.
+Day 8: We’ll take a several hour early morning boat ride on the Tárcoles River and through the mangrove forest, where Collared Plover, Black-necked Stilt, Mangrove Vireo, and Yellow-naped Parrot are some of the target birds.
+The abundance of life and diversity of water birds make this short excursion a highlight of the tour.
+From late morning until lunchtime we’ll pass through pastureland and patches of tropical deciduous forest where we could see such new species as Cinnamon Hummingbird, Plain-capped Starthroat, Turquoise-browed Motmot, Banded Wren, White-lored Gnatcatcher, Olive Sparrow, Double-striped Thick-knee, and possibly the elusive Lesser Ground-Cuckoo.
+After lunch at a lodge on the Gulf of Nicoya coast we’ll spend the afternoon driving to a more comfortable elevation in the Cordillera de Tilarán.
 Night in Monteverde.

 Days 11–13: We’ll spend the morning of day 11 birding trails in the Arenal region.
-The trail here takes us through an excellent patch of foothill forest, where we hope to find Dull-mantled and Spotted Antbirds, Carmiol’s and White-throated Shrike-Tanagers, Streak-crowned Antvireo, and perhaps the rare Lattice-tailed Trogon.
+They take us through an excellent patch of foothill forest, where we hope to find Dull-mantled and Spotted Antbirds, Carmiol’s and White-throated Shrike-Tanagers, Streak-crowned Antvireo, and perhaps the rare Lattice-tailed Trogon.
 Great Curassow is now more common and confiding than in the past, making it almost a certain thing.
 After lunch near Arenal Volcano, we’ll continue to the Sarapiquí region for two full days.

-On another day we’ll visit Braulio Carrillo National Park.
-This park, which protects one of the last untouched expanses of Caribbean foothill forest in Central America, is only a 25-minute drive from our hotel.
+On another day we’ll visit Braulio Carrillo National Park which protects one of the last untouched expanses of Caribbean foothill forest in Central America and is only a 25-minute drive from our hotel.
 We’ll have all day to search the forest trails for such specialties as Lattice-tailed Trogon, Yellow-eared Toucanet, White-ruffed Manakin, Black-headed Nightingale-Thrush, and Blue-and-gold, Black-and-yellow, Emerald, Carmiol’s, White-throated Shrike-, and Tawny-crested Tanagers.
 With luck we may see one of the truly rare species found in the park, such as Black-crowned Antpitta or Lanceolated Monklet.
 We’ll likely have time to stop at a patch of roadside flowers where in past years we have found Snowcap and Black-crested Coquette.
 Nights in the Sarapiquí region.

 Day 14: There will be time for a leisurely exploration of the often very birdy grounds of our lodge.
 Snowy Cotinga might be feeding in the fruiting cecropia trees near the entrance, while a check of the gravel bars on the river might reveal a Sunbittern or a Fasciated Tiger-Heron.
-We’ll depart in time to have lunch at the famous La Paz Waterfall Gardens, where a few more hummingbirds might welcome us.
 We’ll arrive at our hotel in Heredia in time to pack and enjoy a farewell dinner.
 Night in Heredia.

 Day 15: The tour concludes this morning in San José.